-I. Control of the liquid flow and thickness within the microfluidic chamber
+I. Controlling liquid flow and thickness within the microfluidic chamber

-The use of microfluidics for Transmission Electron Microscopy brings a high level of control and reproducibility to metal characterization experiments.
+The use of liquid-phase transmission electron microscopy brings a high level of control and reproducibility to metal characterization experiments.

 To demonstrate the high level of liquid control within the microfluidic chamber, the electrolyte was flowed into the window area and subsequently evacuated using the system described in the “Materials & Methods” part of the application note.